-- 1. In the Sketch toolbar select the Create 2D Sketch command by left-clicking once on the icon. - 2.
-In the Status Bar area, the message: "Select face, workplane, sketch or sketch geometry." is displayed.
+- 1. In the Sketch toolbar select the Start 2D Sketch command by left-clicking once on the icon. - 2.
+In the Status Bar area, the message "Select face, workplane, sketch or sketch geometry." is displayed.
 Autodesk Inventor expects us to identify a planar surface where the 2D sketch of the next feature is to be created.
-Pick the top horizontal face of the 3D solid model as shown. - ➤ Note that the sketch plane is aligned to the selected face.
-Autodesk Inventor automatically establishes a User Coordinate System (UCS), and records its location with respect to the part on which it was created.
+Pick the top horizontal face of the 3D solid model as shown. - Note that the sketch plane is aligned to the selected face.
+Autodesk Inventor automatically establishes a User Coordinate System (UCS) and records its location with respect to the part on which it was created.

-3. Select the Line command by clicking once with the left-mouse-button on the icon in the Draw toolbar.

-4. Create a closed region consisting of four line segments aligned to the upper right corner of the second solid feature as shown.
+- 3. Select the Line command by clicking once with the left-mouse-button on the icon in the Draw toolbar. - f four line t corner of the - 4.
+Create a closed region consisting of four line segments aligned to the upper right corner of the second solid feature as shown.